 When using the futures market to hedge or sell grain, it doesn’t really matter if I have to make a margin call.
 Following is an example:

-Let's say December futures are $4/bu in June and I sell some December corn futures because that seems like a great value to sell some corn.
-Then in August corn rallies due to a huge weather scare and December corn increases to $6/bu.
-Margin call means I have to have the difference between what I have my grain sold for in futures ($4), and the current CBOT futures price ($6).
-So, in this example I would need to make a $2/bu margin call to my futures trading account.
+Let's say in May, December futures are $4/bu., so I sell some corn because that seems like a good value.
+Then in June there is a weather scare and December corn rallies to $6/bu.
+Margin call means I need the difference between what I have my grain sold for in futures ($4), and the new higher CBOT futures price ($6).
+So, in this example I would need to make a $2/bu. margin call to my futures trading account.

 This part frightens farmers, because that can be a lot of money.
-But, there is no reason to be worried, because I’m not losing that money.
+But there is no reason to be worried, because I’m not losing that money.

-I Don’t Have Cash Just Lying Around To Make Margin Call Payments.
+I Don’t Have Cash Just Lying Around to Make Margin Call Payments.
 This Sounds Bad.

-Why Not Use An HTA And Let Someone Else Make My Margin Call?
+Why Not Use an HTA And Let Someone Else Make My Margin Call?

 There are several reasons:

-- Benefit #4 - More Flexibility - For example, in 2012 when the market rallied above $7, some elevators refused to place more HTAs and in a few cases made farmers set basis on HTAs already traded when basis was near their lowest/widest value.
-This happened because these elevators didn’t secure large enough lines of credit from their banks and were forced to liquidate their position.
+In 2012, when the market rallied above $7, some elevators refused to place more HTAs, and a few elevators made farmers with HTAs set basis near their lowest/widest value.
+These elevators were scrambling because they didn’t secure large enough lines of credit from their banks and were forced to liquidate their position.

 Myth – Making A Margin Call Is Bad

 Typically, I don’t price all of my corn at one time, and I doubt most farmers do either.
 I usually hold some back for potential market rallies.
 As described above, I have to pay margin call on all of my priced or sold grain with every rally.
-But, this means the corn I haven’t priced or sold yet is now worth more.
+But this means the corn I haven’t priced or sold yet is now worth more.
 ALL future unsold grain is now worth more.
 Since I plan to farm well into the future, I have more corn to sell, maybe not this year, but next year I will.

-I Understand That The Math Makes Sense, But I’m Still Too Scared Of The Margin Call.
+I Understand That the Math Makes Sense, But I’m Still Too Scared of The Margin Call.

 Want to read more by Jon Scheve?
 Check out these recent articles: